Do Buyers Pay Realtor Fees?

 As a seller, you can negotiate the listing agent fee before you sign a contract (known as a listing agreement) authorizing an agent to represent you during the home sale.

-But let's be real: Negotiating isn't easy.
+However, negotiating isn't easy.
 One industry study found that just 19% of sellers brought up the topic with their agent and successfully negotiated a reduced commission or fee.[7]
+It's easier to get a better rate from a low-commission company that guarantees up to half off the traditional listing fee.

 Other big expenses for home buyers